lancebeaudry/boilermate/README.md

 1. Download/Clone
 2. Use header.html and footer.html to markup your new websites static header/nav section and footer.
 3. Use MainController as needed.
-4. Enjoy a simple, out-of-the-box setup of a website project that includes Font Awesome Library, JQuery, Slick Slider, and Wow Animations
+4. Enjoy a simple, out-of-the-box setup of a website project that includes Bootstrap, Font Awesome Library, JQuery, Slick Slider, and Wow Animations setup.